sigul/jekyll-references/_posts/2015-06-21-using-bootstrap-with-jekyll.md

 That's it.
 Look for Boostrap's variables in `_sass/bootstrap/_variables.scss`and use them in your blog.

-Andreas suggest not to change this variables, because it would be more difficult to update your Bootstrap, but just override them in your main.css as follow, in the `// Our variables` section.
+Andreas suggest not to change this variables, because it would be more difficult to update your Bootstrap.
+You can override them in your main.css as follow, in the `// Our variables` section.